ChickenProp/chickenprop.github.com/drafts/haskenthetical-update-macros.md

 ---
-title: "User-defined macros in Haskenthetical"
+title: "Haskenthetical update: user-defined macros"
 layout: draft
 ---
 A while back I [wrote](http://reasonableapproximation.net/2020/05/19/haskenthetical.html) about Haskenthetical, a language that I'm implementing for fun.
 I'm still working on it, at least from time to time.